Towards a Localised S-Matrix Theory: Summary and Future Directions

-In the context of a solvable QFT model discussed earlier in~\cite{Ioannisian:1998ch}, we have derived several analytic approximations of the non-local S-matrix amplitude for detection regions that are either quite close to the source or very far from it.
-Adopting a terminology known from light diffraction in classical optics, we called these two regions interchangeably the near-field and far-field zones, or the Fresnel and Fraunhofer regions.
+In the context of a solvable QFT model discussed earlier in~\cite{Ioannisian:1998ch}, we have derived several analytic approximations of the localised S-matrix amplitude for detection regions that are either quite close to the source or very far from it.
+Adopting a termino\-logy known from light diffraction in classical optics, we called these two regions interchangeably the near-field and far-field zones, or the Fresnel and Fraunhofer regions.
 The Fresnel (near-field) zone is confined to distances $\absl$ from the source that lie in the interval, $0 \le \absl \lesssim \absp\,\dl^2$, where $\vecp$ is the net three-momentum of all particles in the initial or final state of the process.
-Instead, the Fraunhofer (far-field) region characterises the area far from the source, for which $\absl \gg \absp\,\dl^2$.
+Instead, the Fraunhofer (far-field) region characterises the region far from the source, for which $\absl \gg \absp\,\dl^2$.

 We have found that the Fresnel zone may be subdivided into three subregions according to the values of the two dimensionless quantities, $|\hatp\cdot \vecl |/\dl$ and $\big|\absp - \qt \big|\,\dl$.
 A more detailed description of Subregions {\bf I}, {\bf II} and {\bf III} is given in~Table~\ref{tab:fresnel_Subregion}.
-For all these three Fresnel subregions, we observed that the on-shell transition amplitude $M$ does {\em not} fall off as $1/\absl$ as a function of the distance~$\absl$ between the source and the detector, thereby confirming the non-dispersive, plane-wave behaviour of $M$ in the forward direction, in agreement with earlier observations made first in~\cite{Ioannisian:1998ch}, and subsequently in~\cite{Beuthe:2001rc,Naumov:2013bea,Naumov:2022kwz} in different settings.
-Remarkably enough, in the same forward direction of propagation, we have observed a novel focusing phenomenon manifesting itself with the appearance of a small area where the magnitude $|M|$ of the transition amplitude can be higher than its value at the origin, where~$\absl=0$.
+For all these three Fresnel subregions, we observed that the on-shell transition amplitude $M$ does \emph{not} fall off as $1/\absl$ as a function of the distance~$\absl$ between the source and the detector, thereby confirming the non-dispersive, plane-wave behaviour of $M$ in the forward direction, in agreement with earlier observations made first in~\cite{Ioannisian:1998ch}, and subsequently in~\cite{Beuthe:2001rc,Naumov:2013bea,Naumov:2022kwz} in different settings.
+Remarkably enough, in the same forward direction of propagation, we have observed a novel focusing phenomenon manifesting itself with the appearance of a small area where the magnitude $|M|$ of the transition amplitude can be higher than its value at the origin, where~${\absl=0}$.
 As expected, in the Fraunhofer region, we recover the usual $1/\absl$ reduction of $|M|$.
-In both the near- and far-field regions, we have confirmed the phenomenon of oscillations if the mediators form a mixed system of particles, as is the case for neutrino oscillations.
+In both the near- and far-field regions, we have confirmed the phenomenon of oscillations if the mediators form a mixed system of particles, as is the case, for example, for neutrino oscillations.